 I mean, it’s just one big weekend of firsts, right?
 That’s the special thing about a music festival.
 You’ll never have that same lineup of artists, special guests, curated vendors, beer sponsors, climatic conditions, etc.

-We had an eye on (and ears out for) any LGBTQ+ identifying artists playing this year.
-As one of the local organizations here in town focused on LGBTQ+ community building and tourism, we were curious to get a sense of the queer vibe of the festival, an event thats roots emerge from the folk movement of the 1960’s with veins of political activism and social justice.
+We had an eyes and ears out for the LGBTQ+ identifying artists playing this year.
+As the local organizations here in town focused on LGBTQ+ community building and tourism, we were curious to get a sense of the queer vibe of the festival, an event that’s roots emerge from the folk movement of the 1960’s with veins of political activism and social justice.